 The Banking Law does not apply to statutory public credit institutions, governmental investment institutions, development funds, private savings and pension funds, or to the insurance sector.
 Neither does it apply to the free zones or financial institutions established therein.
 The Central Bank does, however, have the right to exercise its powers over financial institutions outside the UAE or in free zones after consulting the relevant authority.

 While the Central Bank is the principal regulatory authority of banks and financial institutions in the UAE, all such entities are also subject to additional registration and licensing requirements at the federal and emirate levels.

 All commercial banks incorporated in the UAE must be established as public shareholding companies, and must be majority-owned by UAE nationals.
 A majority of directors of such companies must be UAE nationals.
 The minimum UAE national shareholding requirement for finance companies, banks and exchange houses is 60 per cent.
-Unlike branches of foreign companies in the UAE, foreign banks are not required to appoint a national agent in order to establish a branch in the UAE.
+Unlike branches of foreign companies in the UAE, foreign banks are not required to appoint a national agent to establish a branch in the UAE.